Wonghopper/Wonghopper.github.io/prose.md

 ## Background and Motivation

-The [Youth Risk Behaviour Survey System](https://www.cdc.gov/healthyyouth/data/yrbs/overview.htm) was created in the 1990s periodically survey schools across the United States and gather information about the health behavior.
+The [Youth Risk Behaviour Survey System](https://www.cdc.gov/healthyyouth/data/yrbs/overview.htm) was created in the 1990s periodically survey schools across the United States and gather information about student health behavior.
 These surveys change from year to year and are often conducted by different branches and different levels of government.
-The CDC have attempted to aggregate data from different years and with different questions and publish the data on their website.
+The CDC has attempted to aggregate data from different years and with different questions and publish the data on their website.
 The combined data is available for surveys on the national level, on the state level, and on the district level.

 The survey measures behaviors related to sex, diet, physical activity, drug use, and mental health.
 We decided we wanted to look at trends in body mass index (BMI) across students using the surveys conducted at a state level over the years of the program.
 BMI is a calculation based on the weight and height of an individual that gives a general idea if someone is at a healthy weight for their size.
 While it has its [limitations](https://en.wikipedia.org/wiki/Body_mass_index#Limitations), it is easier to collect that information such as fat percentage.
 We want to find general trends in BMI values with respect to time, location, and behaviors in the survey, such as drinking milk or eating breakfast.
-Our hope is to find which predictors have a greater (if any) affect on BMI.
+Our hope is to find which predictors have a greater (if any) effect on BMI.
 We focused only on the state datasets because combining other levels might introduce overlapping data.

 ### Background Readings